goerlitz/nlp-classification/notebooks/10kGNAD/README.md

 * Compare tokenization of different pretrained German Transformer models ([Notebook](colab/20_transformer_tokenization.ipynb))

-### Using SimpleTransformers
+### 1. Using SimpleTransformers

 SimpleTransformers is an great library which wraps around the excellent HuggingFace Transformer implementation and makes it very easy to train state-of-the-art NLP Models with just a few lines of code.
 Moreover, it directly integrated with Weights & Biases for evaluation of model performance.

-Steps:
+#### PART I: DistilBERT

+DistilBERT models are smaller and faster than BERT models.
+Thus it is the ideal model to use for quick experimentation with training parameters.

-1. Train a basic topic classifier based on a pretrained German DistilBert language model using the sensible default settings of SimpleTransformers. ([Notebook](colab/21_default_simpletransformer_classifier.ipynb))
+1. Train a basic topic classifier based on a pretrained German DistilBert language model using the sensible default settings of SimpleTransformers. ([Notebook](colab/21_10kGNAD_simpletransformers_default_distilbert.ipynb))
-3. Use hyperparameter optimization to improve the model performance.
+3. Using hyperparameter optimization to improve the model performance. ([Notebook](colab/22_10kGNAD_simpletransformers_hyperparam_distilbert.ipynb))
-4. Use advanced hyperparameter optimization to further improve the model performance.
+4. Using advanced hyperparameter optimization to further improve the model performance. ([Notebook](colab/23_10kGNAD_simpletransformers_advanced_hyperparam_distilbert.ipynb))

-### Comparing Different Pretrained German Transformer Models
+#### PART II: Comparing Different Pretrained German Transformer Models

-* Use different pretrained German Language Models and compare their performance.
+* Using different pretrained German Language Models and compare their performance.

-### Using Farm
+### 2. Using Farm

 Farm is another library that simplifies training of Transformer models by wrapping setup details of the Hugginface Transformer library.

 * Train a topic classifier with a default Farm Transformer setup (pretrained German BERT model) ([Notebook](colab/22_default_farm_classifier.ipynb))

-### Using HuggingFace
+### 3. Using Vanilla HuggingFace

 * Train a topic classifier with a default Hugginface Transformer setup (pretrained German BERT model) ([Notebook](colab/23_default_huggingface_classifier.ipynb))